security-alliance/safe-harbor/registry-contracts/README.md

 3. Run the script using:

 ```
-forge script AdoptSafeHarbor --rpc-url <URL> --verify --etherscan-api-key <API_KEY> --broadcast
+forge script AdoptSafeHarbor --rpc-url <URL> --verify --etherscan-api-key <API_KEY>
 ```

-If you would like to deploy from the protocol multisig, please contact us directly.
+If you would like help with adopting safe harbor, please contact us.

 ### Signed Accounts